 Mitigation against the risk of an accidental release is critical to any responsible petrochemical facility.
 However, having the right procedures in place in case the event ever occurs should not be ignored.

-The Australia site facilitated the import and export of resources and chemicals such as iron ore, salt and anhydrous ammonia.
-Assessments conducted by the site determined that there was a potential risk of exposure due to loss of containment at any point in the anhydrous ammonia delivery pipeline, through to loading at the wharf.
-An anhydrous ammonia emergency response plan was developed, detailing the actions required in the event of an unplanned release and position of on-site safe havens and Shelter-in-Place (SIP).
+The Australian site facilitated the import and export of resources and chemicals such as iron ore, salt and anhydrous ammonia.
+Assessments conducted by the site determined a potential risk of exposure due to loss of containment at any point in the anhydrous ammonia delivery pipeline through to loading at the wharf.
+As a result, an anhydrous ammonia emergency response plan was developed, detailing the actions required in an unplanned release and position of on-site safe havens and Shelter-in-Place (SIP).

 The Hazard: Anhydrous Ammonia